Perfect Colour Palette: 14 Designer Tricks to help you pick your colours

 Pick a Colour, Any Colour…

-If only choosing a colour palette for your interiors was that easy.
-Well …. actually, it is!
-Our palette-perfecting tips explain the colour rules that designers follow and make it a snap to put them to work in your home.
+Picking the perfect colour palette for your interiors is easy with our palette-perfecting tips.
+We explain the colour rules that designers follow and make it a snap to put them to work in your home.

-- Choose a Colour Scheme From the Largest Pattern in the Space:
+Choose a Perfect Colour Palette Scheme From the Largest Pattern in the Space:

 If you’ve got patterned upholstery, a colourful rug or large piece of artwork, pluck colours you like from the pattern.
 For a neutral wall paint colour, look to the pattern’s whites and beiges.